PART XRolling Stock (continued)

 10.14 Any repair, modification or replacement of a part of any rolling stock shall not decrease the safety of the rolling stock or part.

 Transporting and Positioning of Employees

 10.15 Rolling stock shall not be used for transporting or positioning an employee unless the rolling stock is designed for that purpose.

-10.16 Where seating is provided for employees on rolling stock, it shall be securely installed and, where reasonably practicable, upholstered with a material that breathes.
+10.16 Seating provided for employees on rolling stock, shall be securely installed and, if feasible, upholstered with a material that breathes.

-10.17 The floor and the cab and other occupied parts of rolling stock shall, in so far as is reasonably practicable, be kept free of any grease, oil, ice, materials, tools or equipment that may cause an employee to slip or trip.
+10.17 The floor and the cab and other occupied parts of rolling stock shall, if feasible, be kept free of any grease, oil, ice, materials, tools or equipment that may cause an employee to slip or trip.